jameschapman19/cca_zoo/docs/joss/paper.md

 `scikit-learn` [@pedregosa2011scikit] contains standard implementations of both CCA and PLS for two-view data which plug into their mature API. `pyrcca` [@bilenko2016pyrcca] contains implementations of ridge regularised and kernelized two-view CCA.
 The embed module of `mvlearn` [@perry2020mvlearn] is perhaps the closest relative of our package, containing implementations of ridge regularised and kernelized multi-view CCA.
-They also implement a reference deep CCA using pytorch but its lack of modularity makes it somewhat unflexible for application to new datadets or development.
+Our package is complementary in giving users access to an additional range of regularised models and in particular sparsity inducing models which have found success in multiomics.
+They also implement a reference deep CCA using pytorch but its lack of modularity means that users have limited neural network architectures.

 Standard implementations of these state-of-the-art models help as benchmarks for methods development as well as easy application to new datasets.`cca-zoo` extends the existing ecosystem by providing implementations of a number of models